eniac/mu2sls/README.md

 * TODO: Package all python helper code (thrift, general helpers) in one or more libraries.
 These can all be in the same repo for now (different directories).

 * TODO: Investigate why kubectl port-forward stops and how to fix that.

+## Ideas

+Compiler could also be helpful for testing, in principle it should decouple the platform specific details and it should abstract over calls to other services, therefore allowing for modular testing.

 ## Experimental and exploratory scripting to make the openfaas experiment work